-Porter’s Five Forces is a great model to help you evaluate the different external factors that will impact your competitive position over the coming years.
+Porter’s Five Forces is a great model to help you evaluate the different external factors that will impact your competitive position in the long term.

 If you’ve not heard of it before, check out our introduction to Porter’s Five Forces.

 A detailed Porter’s Five Forces analysis can provide clarity and help you plan what you need to do in order to continue to be successful.
 The basic underlying structure of the model looks at five different factors that are external and impact your business:

 - Threat of New Entry